 Limits on Punishment and Reparations

 There are many cases in domestic politics when exacting reparations and inflicting punishment may very well do more harm than good.
-After a war ends, the tradition holds that the victors be unduly punitive.
+After a war ends, the tradition holds that the victors should not be unduly punitive.
 They must be just, but they must only punish, to quote Locke, “so far as calm reason and conscience dictates.”
 Otherwise, they exaggerate their rights and may wound their souls.
 The victors must also try to heal the war’s wounds and restore political health and (to the greatest possible degree) friendship between the belligerent nations.
 If they fail to do so, another war may break out in the future, and the victors of the first may be partly responsible.
 For example, the Treaty of Versailles likely contributed to the eventual breakout of World War II.

 Similar logic applies in the domestic political realm.
 When one side or another achieves a major political victory, there is often a great temptation to vindictively “lord it over” the defeated faction.
 An especially famous instance of this is the Nixon administration’s “enemies list project,” which was a blatant attempt to “maximize the fact of our incumbency … to screw our political enemies.”
 More recently, after his 2020 impeachment trial acquittal, President Trump removed several officials who witnessed against him in an apparent act of revenge.

 Lenience is not always warranted after war.
-But in the messy world of domestic politics, especiallywinning and losing factions must continue to live and work together regardless of a conflict’s outcome.
+But in the messy world of domestic politics, lenience seems especially appropriate, since winning and losing factions must continue to live and work together regardless of a conflict’s outcome.
 Moreover, just war theorists like Locke are adamant that only people who actively participated in the fight against the victorious faction are valid candidates for punishment.
 Those who did not consent to it are free and safe from retaliation.
 The same is true with regard to reparations––a just conqueror “cannot take the Goods of his [enemy’s] Wife and Children,” for example.
 And yet, separating genuine wrongdoers from more innocent members of the enemy is difficult and often imprecise (see Chapter Five).
-This err on the side of mercy for the sake of creating a lasting peace.
+This suggests one should err on the side of mercy for the sake of creating a lasting peace.

 Reconstruction Only If Necessary